Recycling

 - Recycle metal cans and jars in your curbside recycling.

-- Recycle paper and cardboard in your curbside recycling.
+- Recycle paper (including cups) and cardboard in your curbside recycling.

 - Compost your yard and food waste, purchase a compost bin and participate in the Village's Compost Bin Reimbursement program.